chabok-io/chabok-docs/android/setup(en).md

     </intent-filter>
 </activity>
 ```
-If you want your app to launch once the tracker URL is selected, use the assigned scheme name in the Chabok tracker URL's  `deep_link`  parameter.
+If you want your app to **launch once the tracker URL is selected**, use the assigned scheme name in the Chabok tracker URL's  `deep_link`  parameter.
 It would look something like this:

 ```java
 https://a.chabok.io/abc123?deep_link=APP_NAME%3A%2F%2Fpagename
 ```

-Once you have received the deeplink content in your app, you can call  `appWillOpenUrl`  method for sending information to the Chabok backend.
+Once you have received the deeplink content in your app, you can call  `appWillOpenUrl`  method for **sending information to the Chabok backend**.
 Here's how its done:

 ```java